 For International Students

-Waterloo Region of Ontario, where Conestoga College is located, is 90 minutes away from Niagara Falls and Toronto.
+Conestoga College can be found in the Waterloo Region of Ontario, 90 minutes away from Niagara Falls and Toronto.
 The 10th largest city in Canada, Waterloo's average annual household income is higher than the national average.

-Education is an investment in your future.
+Education is an investment in the future.
 Make that investment count by choosing Conestoga, and start on the path to an exciting career either in Canada or your home country!

-Conestoga College supports eText! etexts gives you access, on your first day of class, to high quality digital resources at approximately forty percent (40%) off the price of printed texts. etext books are one hundred percent (100%) accessible online and offline with you permanently owning the eText material.
+Conestoga College supports eText! eText gives you access, on your first day of class, to high-quality digital resources at approximately 40% off the price of printed texts. eText books are 100% accessible online and offline with you permanently owning the eText material.

 Conestoga College is committed to your student success and in addition to eText, offers a full range of support and career advising services.
 If you intend to enroll in Conestoga College, you'll be pleased to know that the following services will be available to you:

 Will you be able to settle in the Waterloo region after graduation?
 Most likely.
-After all, about 65 percent of Conestoga's graduates remain in the area after completing their program.
-This isn't surprising since the Waterloo region is considered to be Canada's Silicon Valley with a goodly number of start-ups fueling the economy.
+After all, about 65% of Conestoga's graduates remain in the area after completing their program.
+This decision to stay in the region isn't surprising since the Waterloo region is considered to be Canada's Silicon Valley with a goodly number of start-ups fueling the economy.

-This is the original and largest campus of Conestoga College, located in the south end of Kitchener.
-Doon Campus houses Conestoga College's main administrative offices.
+The original and largest campus of Conestoga College, Doon campus is in the south end of Kitchener.
+Conestoga College's central administrative offices.

 This campus is directly the Doon campus and houses Conestoga’s School of Engineering and Information Technology, some programs from the School of Trades and Apprenticeship, and the Institute of Food Processing Technology.

-Located in the northwest end of the city, Guelph campus is a provincial leader in education and training for the motive power trades, including automotive, truck and coach, heavy equipment, recreational vehicles and motorcycles.
-It also provides business-oriented programs, including Business Foundations, General Business and Office Administration as well as academic upgrading and career-focused programs.
+Located in the northwest end of Kitchener, Guelph campus is a provincial leader in education and training.
+You'll be studying here if your program is for the motive power trades, including automotive, truck and coach, heavy equipment, recreational vehicles, and motorcycles.
+The Guelph campus also provides business-oriented programs, including Business Foundations, General Business, and Office Administration as well as academic upgrading and career-focused programs.

-Also known as the John W. Tibbits campus, the Waterloo Campus of Conestoga provides a range of diverse programs related to skilled trades, hospitality and culinary arts training, information and communications technology as well as academic upgrading, English Language Studies and career-focused programs.
+The Waterloo campus, also known as the John W. Tibbits campus, provides a range of diverse programs.
+These include skilled trades, hospitality, and culinary arts training, information and communications technology as well as academic upgrading, English Language Studies, and career-focused programs.
 A full-service restaurant, operated by Conestoga’s hospitality and culinary students, is also located at the campus.